Dhars-han/Ai-Chatbot/README.md

-# 🤖 Astra — AI Chatbot powered by Groq
+# 🤖 Gopal — AI Chatbot powered by Groq

 A conversational AI chatbot built with Python and Groq API.
 Supports multi-turn conversations with full context memory across the session.